Charleston, West Virginia: Annual events and fairs

-On Memorial Day weekend, the Vandalia Gathering is held on the grounds of the state capitol.
-Thousands of visitors each year enjoy traditional music, art, dance, stories, crafts and food that stems from the "uniqueness of West Virginia's mountain culture."
+On Memorial Day weekend, the Vandalia Gathering is held on the state capitol grounds.
+Thousands of visitors each year enjoy traditional music, art, dance, stories, crafts, and food that stems from West Virginia's mountain culture.

-Since 2005 FestivALL has provided the Charleston area with cultural and artistic events beginning on June 20 (West Virginia Day) and including dance, theater, and music.
+Since 2005, FestivALL has provided the Charleston area with cultural and artistic events beginning on June 20 (West Virginia Day) and including dance, theater, and music.
 FestivALL provides local artists a valuable chance to display their works and help get others interested in, and involved with, the local artistic community.
 Highlights include an art fair on Capitol Street and local bands playing live music at stages set up throughout downtown, as well as a wine and jazz festival on the campus of the University of Charleston featuring local and nationally known jazz artists and showcasing the products of West Virginia vineyards.

 The Charleston Sternwheel Regatta is an annual river festival held on the Kanawha Boulevard by Haddad Riverfront Park on the Kanawha River.
 Founded in 1970, it was originally held during Labor Day weekend each year until its discontinuation in 2008, but after its revival in 2022, it is now held during Independence Day weekend.
 The event has carnival-style rides and attractions and live music from local and nationally known bands.
-The original event would start the Wednesday before Labor Day Weekend and ended the Sunday of Labor Day Weekend with a fireworks show on Sunday evening.
-Due to political differences between local sternwheel owners and factions of city government, sternwheel attendance declined in the years prior to 2008.
-Once a promising regatta, rivaling Tall Stacks in Cincinnati, it was discontinued after the 2008 festival season.
-In 2022, however, the festival was reinstated as an Independence Day weekend event, beginning Thursday and concluding on Independence Day on Monday with a fireworks display on Saturday and Monday.
-Charleston is the home to the largest population of privately owned sternwheel vessels in the United States.